cloudfoundry/cli/.github/CONTRIBUTING.md

 ```

 **Note: `make units-full` is recommended over `make units` if you are unsure of
-how wide reaching the intended changes are.**
+how wide-reaching the intended changes are.**

 ## Running the Integration tests